-Carolina Group stock offered 31,275,000 shares (representing 18% of the economic interest in the Carolina Group) Carolina Group stock to be outstanding after this offering 31,275,000 shares (representing 18% of the economic interest in the Carolina Group) Loews Group intergroup interest expressed in Carolina ., Group share equivalents 142,475,000 shares (representing 82% of the economic interest in the Carolina Group) Shares and equivalent shares of Carolina Group stock to be outstanding after this offering 173,750,000 shares (representing 100% of the economic interest in the Carolina Group) New York Stock Exchange symbol "CG" Use of proceeds The proceeds from this offering, estimated to be \$828.8 million, based on an assumed initial public offering price of \$26.50 per share, before deducting underwriting discounts and commissions and estimated offering expenses, will be allocated to the Loews Group and used for its general corporate purposes.
+Carolina Group stock offered 35,000,000 shares (representing 20.1% of the economic interest in the Carolina Group) Carolina Group stock to be outstanding after this offering 35,000,000 shares (representing 20.1% of the economic interest in the Carolina Group) Loews Group intergroup interest expressed in Carolina Group share equivalents 138,750,000 shares (representing 79.9% of the economic interest in the Carolina Group) Shares and Carolina Group share equivalents to be outstanding after this offering 173,750,000 shares (representing 100% of the economic interest in the Carolina Group) New York Stock Exchange symbol "CG" Use of proceeds The net proceeds from this offering, estimated to be approximately \$930.5 million, after deducting underwriting discounts and commissions and estimated offering expenses of approximately \$49.6 million, will be allocated to the Loews Group and used for its general corporate purposes.

 The number of shares of Carolina Group stock to be outstanding after this offering does not include shares of Carolina Group stock underlying stock option awards that we expect to issue to officers, employees, non-employee directors and consultants of Lorillard upon completion of this offering and assumes no exercise of the underwriters' over-allotment option.
-We expect to issue options with respect to shares of Carolina Group stock at an exercise price equal to the public offering price.
+We have granted to 49 officers, employees and non-employee directors of Lorillard options with respect to an aggregate of 208,000 shares of Carolina Group stock at an exercise price equal to the public offering price.

-Following this offering, the remaining interest not represented by the Carolina Group stock issued in this offering will be reflected in the financial statements of the Loews Group as an "intergroup interest" in the Carolina Group.
+Following this offering, the remaining interest in the Carolina Group not represented by the Carolina Group stock issued in this offering will be reflected in the financial statements of the Loews Group as an "intergroup interest" in the Carolina Group.